 How to Store Annual Papers

 As a reminder, your annual papers are papers you will either discard or put into important documents about once a year.
-For instance, you could keep all our tax related documents there until it’s tax time.
+For instance, you could keep all our tax-related documents there until it’s tax time.
 Once you’ve done your taxes, move them to the important documents bin.

 For our annual papers, we really like using these stacking plastic storage bins.
-They allow you to keep them out of sight in the closet, but also very protected.
+They allow you to keep them out of sight in the closet, but are also very protected.

 Having all your papers separated by one box per category can also help you to find what you need much faster.
 Inside the bins, we prefer hanging file folders like these.